Shuswap River Valley · North Okanagan · BC

 Kingfisher Creek — Expert Only

-Kingfisher Creek contains Class 4 rapids.
-This section is for EXPERT PADDLERS ONLY.
+Kingfisher Creek is a high-risk entrance point leading directly into the Class 4 Skookumchuck Rapids.
+This area is for EXPERT PADDLERS ONLY.

 Not for tubing.
 Not for beginners.
 Period.